Abigail Harrison: Author

 In January 2021, Penguin Random House published a book by Harrison titled "Dream Big!
 How To Reach For Your Stars".
 Harrison and Random House have stated that any proceeds from the sale of the book will be donated to The Mars Generation, Harrison's nonprofit organization.

 Public engagement

 Harrison's online presence as Astronaut Abby was spurred from an 8th grade National History Day project titled 'Debate and Diplomacy: The History of the ISS".
 Harrison set up a Twitter account under the name of AstronautAbby to connect with NASA employees to get a quote for her project.
-On May 28, 2013, Harrison attended the Soyuz TMA-09M launch of her mentor, Astronaut Luca Parmitano, to the International Space Station.
-She shared the experience with her social media audience, becoming Parmitano's Earth Liaison.
-As his Earth Liaison, she shared his 6-month experience of living in space with her social media community and through her worldwide outreach program.
+On May 28, 2013, Harrison attended the Soyuz TMA-09M launch of her mentor, Astronaut Luca Parmitano, to the International Space Station, becoming Parmitano's Earth Liaison.
+As his Earth Liaison, she shared his 6-month experience of living in space with her social media community.